galacean/engine-toolkit/packages/navigation-gizmo/README.md

 # Navigation Gizmo

-Navigation Gizmo shows the current orientation of the view.
-Dragging it with left mouse buttom will orbit the view.
-Clicking any of the axis labels will align the view to that axis.
+Navigation Gizmo displays the current orientation of the view.
+Dragging it with the left mouse button will orbit the view.
+To align the view to a specific axis, click on one of the axis labels.

 ![merge](https://mdn.alipayobjects.com/huamei_qbugvr/afts/img/A*Bpr9TKzbFeYAAAAAAAAAAAAADtKFAQ/original)